SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 <a id="fn1">1</a>: STAT Staff, ["FDA advisory panel endorses Pfizer/BioNTech Covid-19 vaccine"](https://www.statnews.com/2020/12/10/tracking-the-fda-advisory-panel-meeting-on-the-pfizer-biontech-covid-19-vaccine/), _STAT News_, 2020-Dec-10, 6:30pm. [↩](#fn1a)

 <a id="fn2">2</a>: Does it even have a name yet?
-We can't keep calling it "the Pfizer/BioNTech
+We can't keep calling it "the Pfizer/BioNTech COVID-19 vaccine".
-COVID-19 vaccine".
 The formal name for the studies is the BioNTech id, BNT162b2.
 That's not exactly an improvement! [↩](#fn2a)

 <a id="fn3">3</a>: E Rubin, _et al._, ["Audio Interview: SARS-CoV-2 Vaccination and Vulnerable Populations"](https://www.nejm.org/doi/full/10.1056/NEJMe2034906), _NEJM_, 2020-Dec-10.[↩](#fn3a)

 <a id="fn4">4</a>: C4591001 Clinical Trial Group, ["Safety and Efficacy of the BNT162b2 mRNA Covid-19 Vaccine"](https://www.nejm.org/doi/full/10.1056/NEJMoa2034577), _NEJM_, 2020-Dec-10.[↩](#fn4a)

+<a id="fn5">5</a>: C Maxouris, J Hanna, N Thomas, ["FDA intends to 'proceed towards an authorization' of Covid-19 vaccine, official says, as cases soar"](https://www.cnn.com/2020/12/11/health/us-coronavirus-friday/index.html), _CNN_, 2020-Dec-11. [↩](#fn5a)

+<a id="fn6">6</a>: L McGinley, C Johnson, J Achenbach, ["FDA says it ‘will rapidly work toward’ authorization of Pfizer-BioNTech coronavirus vaccine"](https://www.washingtonpost.com/health/2020/12/10/fda-advisory-panel-recommends-covid-vaccine/), _Washington Post_, 2020-Dec-11. [↩](#fn6a)

+<a id="fn7">7</a>: FDA Commissioner Stephen Hahn, Center for Biologics Evaluation and Research (CBER) Peter Marks, ["Biological Products Advisory Committee Meeting"](https://www.fda.gov/news-events/press-announcements/fda-statement-vaccines-and-related-biological-products-advisory-committee-meeting), FDA.gov web site, 2020-Dec-11. [↩](#fn7a)